zkoevaari/rust-joe-syntax/README.md

     - Separate color class for doc comments, and one just for their starting and ending markers
     - Nesting support

-## Known bugs ##

-- Allows char and string literal suffixes to start with a number

 ## Known limitations ##